And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 I have to go on solo.

-You're gonna see people jumping out of the windows on the buildings that remain on Wall Street.
+You're going to see people jumping out of the windows on the buildings that remain on Wall Street.

 I know.

-If if the economy is on the brink, do you think that the electorate is going to put in the the White House an absolute neophyte?
+If the economy is on the brink, do you think that the electorate is going to put in the White House an absolute neophyte?

 I don't really know.

-You have to understand that as far as press Democrats spin being reality, the economy is on the brink, and it's going to be on the brink through the election.
+You have to understand that as far as press Democrat spin being reality, the economy is on the brink and it's going to be on the brink through the election, even if this bailout happens.

-If this bailout happens, something next week's gonna happen.
+If this bailout happens, something next week's going to happen.

-You know, 150 billion over here, 200 billion over there, or we have people say, well, this is a good start, but this is nowhere near gutting us out of the fire.
+Or we have people say, well, this is a good start, but this is nowhere near getting us out of the fire.

-You're gonna have the effort continued to make people as miserable, fearful, and crisis oriented as they can.
+You're going to have the effort continued to make people as miserable, fearful, and crisis-oriented as they can.

 Crisis is the greatest power elected officials have to control a population.

-Now, why th the the the traditional conventional wisdom is that it is change in a bad economy that forces people to vote the opposite party, not so much what ob I mean, what's Obama's plan?
+The traditional conventional wisdom is that it is change in a bad economy that forces people to vote the opposite party, not so much what's Obama's plan.

 Obama's plan to make it all worse, tax increases, all these various things.

-And the people running a show right now are not the Democrats in Congress, it's Bush.
+And the people running the show right now are not the Democrats in Congress.

-And even though but there's a there's a mitigating factor here that nobody's talking about.
+And even though, but there's a mitigating factor here that nobody's talking about.

 Congressional approval is so low they are hated.